10 players who returned to haunt former teams: Adebayor, Cantona, Law

 “I went to Madrid because they were so hungry to win, and they had four or five players who went to the World Cup.
 I said this would be perfect; new coach, new players, and hungry to win.”

 The Denmark international would go on to win La Liga in his first season at the Bernabeu and inspired Los Blancos to a 5-0 win over Barcelona in his first fixture against his former club.

 While the £80million Manchester United received for Ronaldo was a world-record fee at the time, there is a strong argument to be made that Real Madrid got a bargain.

-Ronaldo has dominated European football with Real but has only played against his former club in a competitive game three times since making the move.
+Ronaldo has dominated European football with Real but has only played against his former club in a competitive game five times since making the move.